adiwg/mdEditor-doc/export.md

 ![](/assets/export_window.png)

-Users can export a singular or group of records or contacts by individually selecting the items to be exported, and then clicking **Export Selected**.
+Users can export a singular record/contact or groups of records/contacts by individually selecting the items to be exported, and then clicking **Export Selected**.
 This will export the selected items as **mdEditor **files.
 Users can also use the **Export mdJSON **button to export selected items as **mdJSON **files.

-For a complete backup, use the **Export All **button.
-The export an mdEditor file containing all records and contacts.
+> **Best Practice**: For a complete backup, use the **Export All **button.
+This exports an mdEditor file containing all records and contacts.